DigitalPhonetics/IMS-Toucan/README.md

 Once you have a pipeline built, training is super easy.
 Just activate your virtual environment and run the command below.
 You might want to use something like nohup to keep it running after you log out from the server (then you should also add -u as option to python) and add an & to start it in the background.
-Also, you might want to direct the std:out and std:err into a file using > but all of that is just standard shell use and has nothing to do with the toolkit.
+Also, you might want to direct the std:out and std:err into a specific file using > but all of that is just standard shell use and has nothing to do with the toolkit.

 ```
 python run_training_pipeline.py <shorthand of the pipeline>
 ```

 You can supply any of the following arguments, but don't have to (although for training you should definitely specify at least a GPU ID).
+It is recommended to download the LAML-pretrained checkpoint from the releases and use it as basis for fine-tuning for any new model that you train to significantly reduce training time.

 ```
 --gpu_id <ID of the GPU you wish to use, as displayed with nvidia-smi, default is cpu>